-10 history-making pink diamonds sold at Christie’s
+10 history-making pink diamonds offered at Christie’s

 Prices for top-quality, large pink diamonds have increased exponentially in recent years, driven by collector demand and increasingly limited supply.
 Pink diamonds gain their highly desirable colour as a result of a rare, naturally occurring slippage of the crystal lattice in the stone while it is forming deep within the Earth’s crust.
-Here we take a look back at some of the biggest and the best stones and pink diamond rings sold at Christie’s in recent times.
+Here we look back at some of the biggest and the best stones and pink diamond rings offered at Christie’s in recent times.

 Sold for $10,776,660 in 2009